tina-friedrich/arc-user-guide/docs/source/slurm-reference.rst

   sbatch --array=1-4 jobArray.sh

-More information about Slurm job arrays can be found in the Slurm Job Array Documentation
+More information about SLURM job arrays can be found in the `Slurm Job Array Documentation <https://slurm.schedmd.com/job_array.html>`_